Launch your Career

 Comfy Seating Area

 As your clients come to your office and wait to be called, it is imperative that you have someplace designated for them to sit.
-Standing or having to sit in uncomfortable seats for even a few minutes can cause a person to become disgruntled.
-While you don’t have to break the bank and invest in luxury furniture for the office, the furniture you do have should be sturdy and comfortable.
-Look for chairs that have armrests and cushions, for instance, to provide comfort during those long (and short) waits.
+Standing or sitting in uncomfortable seats for even a few minutes can cause a person to become disgruntled.
+While you don’t have to break the bank and invest in luxury office furniture, the furniture you do have should be sturdy and comfortable.
+Look for chairs with armrests and cushions, for instance, to provide comfort during those long (and short) waits.

 Drinks and Refreshments

 Try to provide your clients with something of value when they enter your office (other than the services you offer).
-As they’re waiting to be helped, having an office water dispenser at hand, coffee and tea, as well as light refreshments can make a lasting first impression.
-Being able to satisfy something as simple as a dry throat or a rumbling belly as they conduct business (without having to pay for it), is considered a bonus in their eyes.
+As they’re waiting to be helped, having an office water dispenser at hand, coffee and tea, as well as light refreshments, can make a lasting first impression.
+Being able to satisfy something as simple as a dry throat or a rumbling belly as they conduct business (without paying for it), is considered a bonus in their eyes.

 Entertainment